LTZHKUSTGZ/SARS-CoV-2-spike-protein-PTM/README.md

 ### 3. Data Access
 1) The mass spectrometry rawfiles have been deposited in the MassIVE proteomicsdatabase under the accession number PXD023346.
-2) The primary amino acid sequence of the SARS-CoV-2 alpha strain spike-in protein is in the [Data File](/PDBfiles/).
+2) The primary amino acid sequence of the SARS-CoV-2 alpha strain spike-in protein is in the [Data](/data).

 ### 4. Usage
 1) **Genarate high-resolution quantitative map of spike protein PTMs.** <br>
-We reanalyzed the 6 LC-MS/MS raw files using Proteome Discoverer 2.4 software against the SARS-CoV-2 spike protein sequence
+We reanalyzed the 6 LC-MS/MS raw files using Proteome Discoverer 2.4 software against the SARS-CoV-2 spike protein sequence.
+And the PTM files are in the [Results](/Results).

 2) **In silico site-directed Mutagenesis to derive substituted primary amino acid sequences based on PTM.** <br>